upmorgan/ECS171_GroupProject/README.md

 Luckily, the `Adam` work and didn't overfit after examing the test cross-entropy and training cross-entropy.
 Kfold validation will be run later (it took long time).

 The other model is build with decision tree, giving us high accuracy though the over/underfitting haven't been tested.
+The model uses Bag Of Words, created from review column, this is the only feature used to train the decision tree.
+But we were able to have a high accuracy(0.9) with this method.
+Another interesting point is that this approach did not account for data unabalance, despite this the model was able to perform pretty well.